Dynamics 365 US Government

 Dynamics 365 US Government services are provided from datacenters physically located in the United States.
-Model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service) customer content is stored at rest in datacenters physically located only in the US.
+Customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation) customer content is stored at rest in datacenters physically located only in the US.

 Restricted data access by administrators

 Access to Dynamics 365 US Government customer content by Microsoft administrators is restricted to personnel who are US citizens.
 These personnel undergo background investigations in accordance with relevant government standards.

 Dynamics 365 support and service engineering staff do not have standing access to customer content hosted in Dynamics 365 US Government.
 Any staff who request temporary permission elevation which would grant access to customer content must first have passed the following background checks.